Residential v. Commercial Fall Protection-Case Examples

 “They were sort of on a leash, there wasn’t enough slack in the lifeline,” he said.
 “If they did not have the lifelines on, this would not have happened.”
 Fall protection methods such as guardrails or scaffolding could have prevented the tragedy, Doddridge said.

-In different situations, construction workers and their employers need to take certain precautions while on the job.
+In different situations, construction workers and their employers need to take proper fall protection measures while on the job.
 Some studies have suggested the safety of the residential industry is prohibited by the perceived high cost of safety programs.
 But there are real world consequences if companies and employees don’t follow the right guidelines.
 A business or property owner may recover from a lawsuit or even an extraordinary settlement, but nobody can recover from a fatal injury.

 Morelli Law firm, Morelli Law Firm Obtains $62 Million Verdict in Labor Law Case (2014).
 Retrieved from: http://www.morellilaw.com/Blog/News/2014/Morelli-Law-Firm-Obtains-62-Million-Verdict-in-L.aspx